Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-tutorial.md

 ### Process Automation Manager (PAM)

-The Entando PDA is built on Red Hat Process Automation Manager, a business process automation engine with the following special features.
+The Villanova PDA is built on Red Hat Process Automation Manager, a business process automation engine with the following special features.

 ### Backend for Frontend (BFF)